advertisement

 “O’Hare can expect an estimated deployment of approximately 75 ICE officers across multiple shifts beginning Monday,” Chicago Mayor Brandon Johnson said in a statement.

-“We will closely monitor the deployment and use every tool we have to ensure that people, no matter their immigration status, can travel to and from Chicago safely and without harassment from the federal government,” the mayor said.
+“We will closely monitor the deployment and use every tool we have to ensure that people, no matter their immigration status, can travel to and from Chicago safely and without harassment,” the mayor said.

-However, it was smooth sailing mid-morning Monday at Terminal 1, with security checkpoints moving fast.
+However, it was smooth sailing mid-morning Monday at Terminal 1, with security checkpoints moving quickly

-“I got here super-early,” Mary Nicholson Beresid of Highland Park said.
-“I expected long lines after learning a friend’s daughter waited in line for 1½ hours for TSA screening Saturday.”
+“I got here super-early,” said Mary Nicholson Beresid of Highland Park, who was headed to Florida.
+“I expected long lines” after a friend’s daughter waited in line for 1½ hours Saturday.

 Spring break travelers hit a sweet spot at O'Hare International Airport's Terminal 1 mid-morning Monday with security screening moving fast.
 ICE officers are being deployed to O'Hare and other major airports amid TSA staffing shortages.
 Marni Pyke/mpyke@dailyherald.com